Millwall are edging ever closer to expanding the Den, as Lewisham Council are set to approve a 999-year extension to the current lease of the ground.

 “A revised lease structure has several benefits for the council, including enabling the development of much-needed housing and provision of a new community facility,” council documents read.

-“Millwall are an important and valued stakeholder in the borough, providing jobs and driving spend and commercial activity so a lease structure which supports development will in turn support the sustainability of Millwall and will further support jobs, employment and economic activity.”
+“Millwall are an important and valued stakeholder in the borough, providing jobs and driving spend and commercial activity, so a lease structure which supports development will, in turn, support the sustainability of Millwall and will further support jobs, employment and economic activity.”